Why Traditional SaaS Integration Software is Failing

 Complex Integrations Come with Complex Problems

-Some of the most common problems enterprises face when trying to execute SaaS integration include:
+Some of the most common problems enterprises face when trying to execute SaaS app integration in real time include:

 - Transformation of data from one system to the other, i.e. on-premise to cloud